Edges of a tile or slab have

-Basically there are three different edge finishes available, which are as follows:.
+Basically there are three different edge finishes available, which

 * Machine cut/sawn